GhostToast/bloom/README.md

 Currently there is no front end, as this is mostly for keeping track of client sessions and (manually) insurance payment status.

-This software is not intended to meet HIPAA compliance and should probably not used on a public-facing website!
-It may, however, be compliant if ran on a local WordPress installation or on a HIPAA-compliant data center with limited access.
-This software is offered as-is without warranty.
-I assume no liability for any HIPAA or confidentiality related nonsense you may or may not get yourself into.
+This software is not intended to meet HIPAA compliance and should probably not be used on a public-facing website!
+It may, however, be compliant if ran on a local WordPress installation on an encrypted computer or on a HIPAA-compliant data center with limited access.
+This software is offered as-is without any warranty.
+I assume no liability for any HIPAA or confidentiality related issues.
+In other words: use at your own risk.

 ### Roadmap
 * More client-based reporting such as...